-- When inserting an invasive device, e.g. urinary catheter - When dressing wounds less than 48 hours old - When dressing wounds healing by primary intention, e.g. surgical wounds - When dressing deep wounds that lead to a cavity or sinus - When dressing burn wounds - If the resident is immunosuppressed, diabetic or at high risk of infection - When connecting an enteral feeding tube to the feed administration system
+- When inserting an invasive device, e.g. urinary catheter - When dressing wounds less than 48 hours old - When dressing wounds healing by primary intention, e.g. surgical wounds - When dressing deep wounds that lead to a cavity or sinus - When dressing burn wounds - If the resident is immunosuppressed, has diabetes or is at high risk of infection